rusnikola/wfsmr/README.md

 ## Source Code

 This code further extends the existent Interval-Based-Reclamation benchmark.
 Crystalline's code is directly embedded into the benchmark.
-Hyaline's code in a separate 'hyaline' directory.
+Hyaline's code is in a separate 'hyaline' directory.

 ## Building